-To be eligible for the MOWR program, a student must:

-- 1. Be enrolled in the ninth, tenth, eleventh or twelfth grade of a private or public high school in Georgia or a home study program within the State of Georgia operated in accordance with O.C.G.A. §20-2-690(c); - 2.
-Be admitted to an eligible, participating USG, TCSG or Private postsecondary institution as a dual credit enrollment student; - 3.
-Be enrolled in courses listed in the approved MOWR Course Directory; - 4.
-Maintain satisfactory academic progress as defined by the eligible postsecondary institution.
+- To be eligible for the MOWR program, a student must: - 1.
+Be approved by the high school or home study program to participate in the program; - 2.
+Be enrolled in the ninth, tenth, eleventh or twelfth grade of a private or public high school in Georgia or a home study program within the State of Georgia operated in accordance with O.C.G.A. §20-2-690(c); - 3.
+Apply and be admitted to an eligible, participating USG, TCSG or Private postsecondary institution as a dual credit enrollment student; - 4.
+Be enrolled in courses listed in the approved MOWR Course Directory; - 5.
+Maintain satisfactory academic progress as defined by the eligible postsecondary institution and abide by the all policies and procedures required by the college.